 I've seen a lot of articles recently about 'clean' eating.
 One post said that the trend started in the 1960s although it did not become mainstream until fifty years later.
-Another said that it's not a diet, but a new, healthy way of eating...
+Another said that it's not a diet, but a new, healthy way of eating.

 I researched further, and discovered that 'clean' eating is what I consider normal eating.
 It means using fresh ingredients, avoiding additives, and drinking plenty of water.
 That's how I grew up (in the 1960s....) and how we've always lived.
 Most of my friends do too.
 It's not that 'clean' eating began fifty years ago, but that the opposite - unclean living? - started perhaps a hundred years ago.
 Cooking from scratch (as they say in the United States) is the default, historically and also in the culture where I grew up.

 I hadn't seen packets and jars of ready-mixes until I was in my teens.
 I didn't even know that jam or mincemeat could be bought ready-made until I was about fifteen or sixteen.
-I had never eaten a cake made from a boxed 'mix' until I was in my thirties, and spent a couple of years in the US.
+I had never eaten a cake made from a boxed 'mix' until I was in my thirties, when we spent a couple of years in the US.
 I was offered several, and thought them all tasteless, other than having an unpleasantly chemical-like after-taste.

 I researched further, and discovered that 'clean' eating is what I consider normal eating.
 It means using fresh ingredients, avoiding additives, and drinking plenty of water.
 That's how I grew up (in the 1960s....) and how we've always lived.
 Most of my friends do too.
 It's not that 'clean' eating began fifty years ago, but that the opposite - unclean living? - started perhaps a hundred years ago.
 Cooking from scratch (as they say in the United States) is the default, historically and also in the culture where I grew up.

 I hadn't seen packets and jars of ready-mixes until I was in my teens.
 I didn't even know that jam or mincemeat could be bought ready-made until I was about fifteen or sixteen.
-I had never eaten a cake made from a boxed 'mix' until I was in my thirties, and spent a couple of years in the US.
+I had never eaten a cake made from a boxed 'mix' until I was in my thirties, when we spent a couple of years in the US.
 I was offered several, and thought them all tasteless, other than having an unpleasantly chemical-like after-taste.

 No comments: